Overplay/AJ-Program-Guide/docs/CLOUD_SETUP.md

 `sudo mongod --config /etc/mongodPGS.conf`

-//todo add it to pm2 and whatnot
+//todo add it to pm2 and whatnot, also works with pm2 auto reload now